What are the day to day operations of this route?

 What type of vehicle do I need?

-Included in the purchase is a 2015 Isuzu NPR HD Truck (150,000 miles).
-Estimated value is $30,000.
+The current owner services this route using a 2015 Isuzu NPR HD Truck (150,000 miles) that is available to purchase as a separate transaction.
+When assuming a vehicle loan or lease a credit check may be required.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?